globesec/flatearthsun_public/findings.md

 ## Low/Interesting

+## Low/Interesting

 ### Cryptocurrency Wallet Private Key and Wallet Address, and GoPulse API Key are Distributed in the .apk

 Cause:

 Effect:

+An attacker has all the details they would need to continually transfer any and all cryptocurrency in this wallet to their own wallets.

 Recommendation:

+1. Complete removal of the code from the app code base.
+2. Any transfers should be handled entirely server-side
+3. Revoke the private key associated with the wallet and issue a new private+public key pair for the wallet.
+Alternatively, consider the wallet completely compromised and completely cease all use of it.
+4. Revoke the GoPulse API key and create a new API key.

+Evidence: